-Figures 3b and 3c present the corresponding wage profiles for two subgroups: "low education" men with no more than 4 years of schooling at age 20/21 (23% of whom are veterans); and "high education" group with 6 or more years of schooling (31% of whom are veterans).
-For both education groups the pre-conscription wage profiles of veterans and non-veterans are very similar, with less than a 1% wage gap between them in any year.
-In the immediate post-service years the low-educated veterans have very similar wages to their non-veteran counterparts.
-By 2002, however, the veterans have systematically higher wages, with a gap of about 5% at the end of our sample period.
-Among the high-educated group veterans and non-veterans have very similar wages throughout the period from 1991 to 2000 (ages 23-33) and only very slightly higher average wages in the last years of our sample.
+Figures 3B and 3C present the corresponding wage profiles for two subgroups: "low-education" men with no more than four years of schooling at age 20/21 (23 percent of whom are veterans); and "high-education" group with six or more years of schooling (31 percent of whom are veterans).
+For both education groups the pre-conscription wage profiles of veterans and nonveterans are very similar, with less than a 1 percent wage gap between them in any year.
+In the immediate post-service years, the low-educated veterans have very similar wages to their non-veteran counterparts.
+By 2002, however, the veterans have systematically higher wages, with a gap of about 5 percent at the end of our sample period.
+Among the high-educated group, veterans and nonveterans have very similar wages throughout the period from 1991 to 2000 (ages 23-33), and only very slightly higher average wages in the last years of our sample.

-A potential issue with the wage comparisons in Figures 3a-3c is that the fractions of conscripts and non-conscripts who are observed with a wage may be different at a given age, leading to potential selectivity biases in the observed wage gaps.
-Figures 4a-4c plot the age profiles of the probability of appearing as a wage-earner in the QP.
-All three graphs show that the conscript group had somewhat higher employment rates than the non-conscripts in the two earliest years (1986 and 1987).
-The situation is reversed in 1988 and 1989, however, since by construction the men we classify as non-veterans were working in 1988 and 1989, whereas the men we classify as veterans were all on leave in 1989 (20% were also on leave in 1988).
+A potential issue with the wage comparisons in Figures 3A-3C is that the fractions of conscripts and nonconscripts who are observed with a wage may be different at a given age, leading to potential selectivity biases in the observed wage gaps.
+Figures 4A-4C plot the age profiles of the probability of appearing as a wageearner in the QP.
+All three graphs show that the conscript group had somewhat higher employment rates than the nonconscripts in the two earliest years (1986 and 1987).
+The situation is reversed in 1988 and 1989, however, since, by construction, the men we classify as nonveterans were working in 1988 and 1989, whereas the men we classify as veterans were all on leave in 1989 (20 percent were also on leave in 1988).

-In the years immediately following their military service the conscripts as a whole have slightly lower employment rates than the non-conscripts (e.g., a gap of -3.6 percentage points in 1991, and a gap of -1.9 points in 1997).
+In the years immediately following their military service, the conscripts as a whole have slightly lower employment rates than the nonconscripts (e.g., a gap of -3.6 percentage points in 1991, and a gap of -1.9 points in 1997).
 After 2002 the gaps are uniformly small (under 1 percentage point in magnitude).
-For the less-educated subgroup (Figure 4b) the employment gaps vary a little more over time, but are never larger than 3 percentage points in absolute value.
-For the more-educated subgroup (Figure 4c) the employment gaps are a little larger between 1991 and 1999, but are very small after 2001.
-These patterns suggest that wage comparisons between conscripts and non-conscripts under the age of 30 have to be interpreted cautiously, since the conscript group has a somewhat lower employment rate in this age range, potentially inducing a selectivity bias.
+For the less-educated subgroup (Figure 4B), the employment gaps vary a little more over time, but are never larger than 3 percentage points in absolute value.
+For the more-educated subgroup (Figure 4C), the employment gaps are a little larger between 1991 and 1999, but are very small after 2001.
+These patterns suggest that wage comparisons between conscripts and nonconscripts under the age of 30 have to be interpreted cautiously, since the conscript group has a somewhat lower employment rate in this age range, potentially inducing a selectivity bias.
 After age 35, however, there is less concern about selectivity.